flightcontrol40/mediacenter/README.md

 - Request movies/series using Overseerr.
 - Hand the request over to Radarr/Sonarr.
 - Radarr/Sonarr instruct Prowlarr to search torrent indexers.
+- Zilean serves as an indexer that scrapes [Debrid Media Manager](https://github.com/debridmediamanager/debrid-media-manager).
 - Prowlarr returns found results to Radarr/Sonarr and pick a candidate.
 - Radarr/Sonarr hands the torrent over to the RDTClient Download Client.
 - RDTClient: